CAMPUS PARKING

 Designated Staff Area = Reserved for Employees

-Blues Lines/Curbs = Handicapped Only
+Blues Lines/Curbs = ADA Only

 Low Emissions Vehicle=Vehicle Displaying DMV Clean Air Vehicle Sticker Only